 The UPPER HOUSE Academy is an academic community of the junior and senior classes that are designed to continue the academic success of the WISE Academy.
 There is also a nucleus of core subject teachers, a lead teacher, a counselor and an administrator that makes up each of the junior and senior classes of the Upper House.
 The core nucleus will continue the mission of ensuring that each student maintains their academic success while preparing them for their Junior and Senior years.
-The core nucleus misson for both groups is to insure that each student maintains their academic success while preparing them for their place in the world as a successful and contributing members of society.
+The core nucleus mission for both groups is to ensure that each student maintains their academic success while preparing them for a future in a post graduate school and/or their place in the world as a successful and contributing member of society.

-Library/Media Services Nancy Williiams, Librarian
+LIBRARY/MEDIA SERVICES Nancy Williams, Librarian